 Who Should Consider Amazon Student?

-Amazon Student is obviously designed for college students.
-If you are a college student, you should definitely consider Amazon Student first for the discounted membership fee for similar benefits and the generous free trial period.
+If you are a college student, you should definitely consider Amazon Student first for the discounted membership fee for similar benefits and the generous six-month free trial period.

-Just don’t forget to cancel your free trial if you do not plan on using Amazon Student long-term.
+Just don’t forget to cancel your six-month free trial if you do not plan on using Amazon Prime Student membership long-term.

 The flexible six-month trial period is one of the longest free trials you will ever see for any product or service.
-It gives plenty of opportunities for cost-conscious college students to decide if the free two-day shipping, unlimited streaming, and targeted discounts are worth $49 a year.
+It gives plenty of opportunities for cost-conscious students to decide if the free two-day shipping, unlimited streaming, and targeted discounts are worth $59 a year.

 Who Should Consider Amazon Prime?

 Amazon Prime is for working adults that are not a college student.
-Even college students that also double as parents may want to consider Amazon Prime to qualify for the 20% discount on diapers as the ongoing savings can outweigh the $49 price tag for Amazon Student.
+Even students that also double as parents may want to consider Amazon Prime to qualify for the 20% discount on diapers as the ongoing savings can outweigh the $59 price tag for an Amazon Prime Student account.

 Prime is a good option as it means you can buy any product on Amazon.

 And, being able to access thousands of eBooks, magazines, and audio books is also a very popular feature.
-The Audible subscription alone costs $60 a year without a Prime membership.
+The Audible subscription alone costs $60 a year without an Amazon Prime membership.

 But, being able to bundle Prime Video, Prime Music, and Prime Reading can truly mean all your shopping and hobbies as a college student or working adult can be satisfied on Amazon.